Dashcon2Romania/dashcon2romania.github.io/faq.md

       <br>
     <strong>How is the location in terms of accessibility?</strong>
      <br>
-     The venue is wheelchair accessible and has accessible bathrooms.
+     The venue is wheelchair accessible and has an accessible bathroom.
      <br>
      While we're working within the constraints of our venue space and budget, we want to make sure our event is a safe and welcoming space for everyone.
       <br>